netdata/netdata/health/REFERENCE.md

 The `lookup` line will calculate the sum of the all dropped packets in the last 30 minutes.

-The `crit` line will issue a critical alarm if even a single packet has been dropped.
+The `crit` line will issue a critical alert if even a single packet has been dropped.

 Note that the drops chart does not exist if a network interface has never dropped a single packet.
-When Netdata detects a dropped packet, it will add the chart and it will automatically attach this alarm to it.
+When Netdata detects a dropped packet, it will add the chart, and it will automatically attach this alert to it.

 ### Example 5 - CPU usage